ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

-After a few months of thought and time experimenting with the effector, Feyerabend began to develop her grammar and symbol vocabularly.
-The first thing she developed was a set of qualia that could be used to describe the formal structure of a language: words related to grammar, syntax, and morphology.
-A team of programmers from the Internet helped her develop a training program that helped users learn to associate the correct qualia with the concepts that Feyerabend had chosen.
+The first thing Feyerabend developed was a set of qualia that could be used to describe the formal structure of a language: words related to grammar, syntax, and morphology.
+A remote team of programmers helped her develop a training program that taught users to associate the correct qualia with the concepts that Feyerabend had chosen.

 Feyerabend was then able to partially describe her plans for the qualia language